jl-nr/atelier-noir/README.md

 # Atelier Noir

-A neat and small Python tool for applying dark-themed transformations to images: contrast boosting, shadow enhancement, monochrome filters, and a simple batch pipeline.
+A neat and small Python tool and library for applying dark-themed transformations to images: contrast boosting, shadow enhancement, monochrome filters, and a simple batch pipeline.
 Perfect for stylized preprocessing.

 ## Features